4c natural hair journey

 4c natural hair journey tips

-One of the first tips I have for your 4c natural hair journey is to avoid using heat styling tools and chemical hair treatments, as these can damage your 4c hair and lead to breakage.
+One of the first tips I have for your 4c natural hair journey is to avoid using heat styling tools and chemical hair treatments, as these can lead to damaged 4c hair.

 While this may take some time to get used to, it is an important step in the process of caring for your natural hair and will help you embrace your natural texture.